datocms/plugins/web-previews/README.md

 Once the plugin is installed you need to specify :

-- A Web Preview Webhook: this hook will be called as soon as the plugin is loaded.
+- Web Preview Webhook: this hook will be called as soon as the plugin is loaded.
 Read more about it on the next chapter.
-- The frontends URLs and names you want to show in the web previews plugin.
+- Frontends URLs and names: the domains of the frontends that you want to pass to the webhook and link in the Web Previews plugin panel.

+Optional settings

+- Preview models endpoint: you can specify an additional endpoint that should return a list of models api keys that you want to display the Web Previews plugin panel.
+If this endpoint is not specified the panel will be applied to all models' sidebars.
-- The last setting is to determine whether you want the web preview sidebar panel to be opened by default.
+- Sidebar Open: to specify whether you want the web preview sidebar panel to be opened by default.

-## The preview webhook
+## The Previews Webhook

 In order to work, this plugin needs a CORS-ready endpoint API that is able to return, given the payload of a DatoCMS record, the preview links you want to show.

-The plugin performs a POST request to the URL specified in the settings, passing down the following payload:
+Every time it is loaded into the page, the plugin performs a POST request to the Previews Webhook URL, passing a payload that includes the info on the record and model and the frontends that you specified in the global settings:

 ```json
 {